-Upon the completion of this offering, the holders of 7,381,221 shares of our common stock issued or issuable (as calculated as of September 30, 2013) will be entitled to specified rights with respect to the registration of the offer and sale of their shares under the Securities Act.
+Upon the completion of this offering, the holders of 13,171,517 shares of our common stock issued or issuable will be entitled to specified rights with respect to the registration of the offer and sale of their shares under the Securities Act.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of the registration statement.
 See the section of this prospectus titled "Description of Capital Stock-Registration Rights" for additional information.